 So, off we went and what an incredible experience it turned out to be – taking the gondola to Phase I (about 9000 ft), then another gondola to Phase II (about 12,500 ft), back to Phase I and experiencing snowmobiles, trying them out as well.

 Post lunch ski lessons, and we all ate a bit less than the earlier day.
-We started practicing turns, putting weight on one side to move directions and tried the ski lift to come up the slope.
+We started practicing turns, putting weight on one side to move directions, and tried the ski lift to come up the slope.
 It is not as simple to keep the skis parallel on the ski lift as it looks.

-Day 4: Ski practice at other slopes
+Ski practice at Slope 85

 The next morning continued to be sunny and bright.
 The morning session was again on the beginners’ slope, but by now, most of us had got a hang of the snowplow, taking turns and taking the ski lift with bare minimum assistance.